Get

 In most cases, the best time to feed your cat is when it is most quiet and peaceful in your home.
 This isn’t so much for the cat’s benefit as it is for your benefit.
 If you feed your cat around the times you’re less busy, then you’re far more likely to remember.
 Plus, some cats do like it a bit quieter.

 The only time a cat may need to be fed at a specific time is if they are on certain medications.
 Some medications must be taken alongside food.
 If your cat needs to take their medicine at a certain time each day, then it may be necessary to feed them then as well.
 This depends on the cat and their health, though.
-You can speak to your vet about when your cat should be fed.
+You can speak to a vet about when your cat should be fed.

 cat eating